Toshihiko-tan/momi3/docs/tutorial.rst

     array([0., 0., 1., 0., 1.]))
     }

-Constraints can’t and shouldn't be directly removed, since they are derived from the demographic model structure.
+``Frozenset`` parameters cannot be modified or directly removed, since they are derived from the demographic model structure.
 However, frozenset parameters disappear when the model no longer forces equality.
 For example, if a population’s size is not constant across an epoch (e.g., exponential growth), its start_size and end_size become separate variables instead of a single tied frozenset.

 To show that, let's define a new demographic model where population size changes over time.